-If the Commission finds reasonable grounds to believe that unlawful educational discrimination has occurred and further believes that irreparable injury or great inconvenience will be caused the victim or victims of such discrimination, it may request the Commission Counsel or her/his designee to file a civil action in the Superior Court seeking appropriate relief.
+If the Commission finds reasonable grounds to believe that unlawful educational discrimination has occurred and further believes that irreparable injury or great inconvenience will be caused the victim or victims of such discrimination, it willmay request its legal counselthe Commission Counsel or her/his designee to file a civil action in the Superior Court seeking appropriate relief.
 As soon thereafter as practicable, the Commission shall issue a statement of Finding in support of its determination.

-4-A.10 POST-DETERMINATION CONCILIATION
+4-A.10-INFORMAL MEANS OF SETTLEMENTPOST-DETERMINATION CONCILIATION